 - Q. My doctor no longer participates in the option I selected.
 May I change to another option? - A. Not until the annual Option Transfer Period. - Q. I'm going to retire next month.
-May I change options? - A. Not until the annual Option Transfer Period, unless you meet one of the specific conditions listed above. - Q. My wife needs an operation right away.
+May I change options?

+A. Not until the annual Option Transfer Period, unless you meet one of the specific conditions listed above.

+Q. My wife needs an operation right away.
 We would like a different group of doctors to take care of her.
-May I change options so her surgery will be covered? - A. Not until the annual Option Transfer Period, unless you meet one of the specific conditions listed above. - Q. My child has just been diagnosed with a chronic condition requiring an expensive brand-name drug.
-Since the prescription is required to be taken on a regular basis, my out-of-pocket costs will be high.
-May I change to another option where my cost for this prescription will be lower? - A. Not until the annual Option Transfer Period.
+May I change options so her surgery will be covered?

+A. Not until the annual Option Transfer Period, unless you meet one of the specific conditions listed above.

+g.
+My child has just been diagnosed with a chronic condition requiring an expensive brand-name drug.
+Since I will be filling prescriptions for this medicine regularly for a long time, my out-of-pocket costs will be high.
+May I change to another option where my cost for this prescription will be lower?

+A. Not until the annual Option Transfer Period.